generalguy41/Windowfy/README.md

 ## Known Issues

-- Activating the extension while the video is already Windowfied may not allow you to return to the original video size without a page refresh.
+- Activating the extension via the browser toolbar button while the video is already Windowfied may not allow you to return to the original video size without a page refresh.
 - If viewing a video that is Windowfied, and the aspect ratio of the browser window does not match the aspect ratio of the video, you may see the page content behind the video.
 - [Crunchyroll] Occasional z-indexing issues where a popup from a video preview may show up above the video.
 Fix is to press Esc, hover over the offending video link until the popup goes away, and Windowfy again.
 - [Vimeo] If you scroll the page while the video is playing, the video will revert to it's previous size.
 Fix is to press Esc, and Windowfy again.